-Instagram's follow-to-DM feature is still in limited beta and unreliable for most accounts.
-Here's what actually works in 2026: engagement-triggered DMs, icebreakers, and DM campaigns, all through Meta's official API
+Instagram's follow-to-DM is in limited beta and most tools claiming it are unreliable.
+Here's what actually works and why it converts better.

 .avif)